jtlapp/kysely-code-sync/README.md

 3. It allows you to learn when Kysely has fixed a bug that also requires your attention.
 4. It allows you to borrow code from the Kysely repo that you found necessary for implementation, while also informing you of when Kysely has changed the borrowed code, in case you also need to update the code.

 The utility accomplishes this with two development-time commands.
 The first command is `check-synced-code`, which compares blocks of code that you have borrowed from Kysely with the corresponding code in Kysely releases.
 You label the start and end of each of these blocks within your own code, and the tool reports the differences found.
+The command is especially useful for adapting tests.

 The second command is `load-kysely-tests`.
 It downloads selected test files from Kysely releases and modifies them for local use, storing them in a temporary directory.
 You have complete control over which test files are downloaded.
 For each file, you can specify which tests are not to be run as part of the local test suite.
 You would normally execute the command before each run of tests, so that you're using the latest possible tests.